devchallenges-io/curriculum/3-javascript/challenges/group_1/5-basic-text-to-speech.md

   - The page should be responsive on different screen sizes.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Text to Speech - Speechbot"
+  title: "Text to Speech - Speechbot | JavaScript project"
-  description: "The challenge is to create a simple text-to-speech application using advanced built-in JavaScript functionality.
+  description: "The project is to create a simple text-to-speech application using advanced built-in JavaScript functionality.
 This involves working with JavaScript APIs such as the Speech Recognition API and the Speech Synthesis API.
-Create a text-to-speech app that matches the given design.
-Use HTML to create the basic structure.
-Add inputs, tabs, buttons,.. according to the design.
-Use JavaScript to add interactivity.
-Users can enter custom text.
-Users can choose the voice of the speech, the default should be 'Albert'.
-Users can choose the speed of the speech (0.5, 0.75, 1 or 1.5 times).
-Users can select Text to Speech button and listen to the speech.
-The page should be responsive on different screen sizes.
-Deploy the solution and submit Repository URL and Demo URL."
+Create a text-to-speech app that matches the given design."
   keywords:
     - "text to speech challenge"
     - "html css javascript"